 When Nur Jahan died in 1645, she was buried by Jahangir’s side, in a crypt she had designed herself.
 Both graves are below-ground.

 For Shah Jahan, the construction of the grand public monument was a rite of passage, helping affirm his own right to rule.
 But the tomb suffered considerable damage in the centuries to come.
-When the Sikh Emperor Maharaja Ranjit Singh (r.
-1801-39) took over Lahore, he is said to have stripped the mausoleum of much of its precious ornamentation, and also used it as a residence for a senior military official.
+According to popular beliefs and notion, when the Sikh Emperor Maharaja Ranjit Singh (r.
+1801-39) took over Lahore, he is said to have stripped the mausoleum of much of its precious ornamentation.
+However, there are no proofs for this theory and recently some scholars have challenged this.
+It is also said that during his time, the tomb was used as a residence for a senior military official.

 The British East India Company captured Lahore in the mid-19th century and used an inn that stood within the compound – the Akbari Sarai – as a railway warehouse.
 While their railway-related activities caused damage to the mausoleum, they are also said to have restored parts of it.
 Over the years, the flooding of the Ravi also took a toll.